leonzwrx/homelab-wiki/general_linux_guides/darktable.md

 * For LUTs - apply specific profile, then use the _circle_ mask icon (uniformly) to change opacity/strength of the LUT
 * Download .dtstyle files and store in `~/Pictures/Darktable`
 * Create a style by compressing history stack first - important to click 'module order'
+	> If using a style, indicate the style name in the snapshot and/or duplicate.
+There  should also be  an associated tag with the style

 ### t3mujinpak - Popular & Versatile Styles:

 * **Black & White:**
+ > If manually converting to B&W, Color Calibration module has good film presets
 * **Ilford HP5 Plus 400:** A classic black and white film known for its versatility, good grain structure, and pleasing tonality.
 Often a go-to for general B&W work.
 * **Kodak Tri-X 400:** Another iconic B&W film, often favored for its distinctive grain and contrast.
 Great for a more gritty or dramatic B&W look.
 * **Ilford Delta 100:** Known for its very fine grain and smooth tonality, excellent for high-detail B&W images.
 * **Fuji Neopan Acros 100:** Known for its extremely fine grain and high sharpness, often favored by architectural and landscape photographers.

 * **Color Negative:**